 Now select a name for your newly made database and click “Create Database“.

-Once done, scroll down to “Add New User” section.
+Once done, scroll down to the “Add New User” section.
 Create a new database user here

 At this point, we have created a new database and a new user.
-Now, I shall add this user to our database and set access privilege to the user.
-Under “Add User To Database” section, I shall select my user and the database from dropdown combo boxes and click on the “Add” button.
+Now, I shall add this user to our database and set access privileges for the user.
+Under the “Add User To Database” section, I shall select my user and the database from dropdown combo boxes and click on the “Add” button.
 This will bring me to a new page like the image below.
-Click on the “ALL PRIVILEGES” selecting all the privileges listed below and again press the “Make Changes” button.
-Press “Go Back” button at the end.
+Click on “ALL PRIVILEGES” to select all the privileges listed below and again to press the “Make Changes” button.
+Press the “Go Back” button at the end.

-Thus I have completed making database, user, adding the user to the database with appropriate access privileges to the user.
+Thus I have completed making the database, and user, and adding the user to the database with appropriate access privileges to the user.

 Go to cPanel’s homepage, scroll down to “phpMyAdmin” and click it.
 Click your new database (which you have just created) from the left section.
 Then click on “Import” from the Menu bar.